 Despite their vermin-hunting origins, they quickly became lap dogs for the upper class ladies of England, and their popularity as a lap dog has stuck ever since.
 They came to America in 1870, and they have secured many famous roles in films, and Audrey Hepburn’s pup, Mr. Famous, is undoubtedly the most famous Yorkie of them all.
 In 2020 he is ranked as the 10th most popular dog breed in America, by the AKC.
 Because of this breed’s popularity, it’s become common to mix the Yorkie with other breeds, and even create a teacup version of the breed.

-Comparing the Silky Terrier vs. the Yorkie’s appearance can be a challenge because you may not be able to tell one breed from the other.
-The Silky Terrier and the Yorkshire Terrier are very similar in appearance, with the Yorkie looking like the daintier version of the Silky.
-According to breed standards, the Silky measures between 9 to 10 inches, and weighs around 10 pounds, although they are commonly bigger than this.
-The smaller Yorkie officially measures between 7 and 8 inches tall, and weighs around 7 pounds, but they are also known to be much smaller than this.
+Comparing the Silky Terrier vs. the Yorkie’s appearance can be a challenge because they are difficult to tell apart.
+The Silky Terrier and the Yorkshire Terrier are very similar in appearance.
+The Yorkie looks like the daintier version of the Silky.
+According to breed standards, the Silky measures between 9 to 10 inches.
+They weigh around 10 pounds, although they can be bigger than this.
+The smaller Yorkie officially measures between 7 and 8 inches tall.
+Yorkies weigh around 7 pounds, but they are also known to be smaller.

-The Silky tends to have a squarer face than the Yorkie, who has more of a domed shaped skull, and has bigger eyes and a slightly bigger nose.
-Whereas the Yorkie has button-like features and much smaller eyes.
-Whilst these features are not instantly obvious, for those that are looking for differences can quickly make the distinction.
+The Silky tends to have a squarer face than the Yorkie.
+Yorkies have more of a domed shaped skull, with bigger eyes, and a slightly bigger nose.
+The Yorkie has button-like features and much smaller eyes.
+While these features are not instantly obvious, for those that are looking for differences can quickly make the distinction.

 The most instantly obvious appearance difference between the breeds is their ears.
-The Silky’s ears are pointy V shaped ears that are set high on his head, giving the appearance that they are much larger.
-The Yorkie’s ears are a little smaller but set slightly further down the side of his head, giving them a smaller appearance as they are covered by his long hair.
+The Silky’s ears are pointy V shaped ears that are set high on his head.
+This gives the appearance that they are much larger.
+The Yorkie’s ears are a little smaller.
+They are set slightly further down the side of his head, giving them a smaller appearance.
+The Yorkie’s ears also typically get covered by his long hair.

-They both have the same long and silky coat, that is often tied up above their eyes if they sport a natural coat.
+They both have the same long and silky coat.
+Their coats are often tied up above their eyes if they sport a natural coat.
 They also share similar colorings, with the black and tan being the most common color of them both.
 However, according to breed standards, the Yorkie only has 4 recorded coat colors, whereas the Silky has 13 color variations.

-Both the Yorkshire Terrier and the Silky Terrier are toy dog breeds that are beautiful and somewhat elegant in their demeanor, yet their true Terrier characteristics shine through making them both feisty and playful.
-But there are slight differences in their temperament too.
+Both the Yorkshire Terrier and the Silky Terrier are toy dog breeds.
+They are beautiful and somewhat elegant in their demeanor.
+Their true Terrier characteristics shine through making them both feisty and playful.
+There are slight differences in their temperaments.

-The Silky is much more curious than the Yorkie, and the Yorkie could easily laze about with his master for most of the day, enjoying the luxury of his lap, whereas the Silky is much more restless.
-Remember, that bored Terriers are destructive Terriers, so you would do well to invest in a variety of toys to keep their minds occupied.
+The Silky is much more curious than the Yorkie.
+The Yorkie could easily laze about with his master for most of the day, enjoying the luxury of his lap.
+Silky Terriers are much more restless.
+Remember, that bored Terriers are destructive Terriers.
+This means you’d do well to invest in a variety of toys to keep their minds occupied.

-The Silky is also much more independent, and as such could be left alone for longer periods of time without feeling overly anxious, whereas the Yorkie is likely to suffer with separation anxiety.
-For this reason, it is a great idea to crate train these guys to alleviate the Yorkies anxious nature and provide a safe haven for them both.
+The Silky is also much more independent.
+This means they can be left alone for longer periods of time without feeling overly anxious.
+Yorkies are more likely to suffer with separation anxiety.
+For this reason, it is a great idea to crate train both breeds to alleviate any type of anxious behavior.

 Because the Yorkie is super tiny, some argue that he is not a suitable pet for families with small children, because they often treat him as they would their cuddly toy.
 However, we say that this is down to personal preference, and whatever you decide just be sure to supervise children and dogs when they are around each other.

-Other household pets are hit and miss with both the Yorkie and the Silky, especially if there are pet rodents in the house, given their ratting background.
-However, if they are socialized well as pups and the other animal is bigger than them, they might not feel the need to exterminate the other pet.
-Again, this is down to personal preference, just be sure to have a controlled pre-meet with all household pets before you commit to anything.
+Other household pets are hit and miss with both the Yorkie and the Silky.
+Good luck if there are pet rodents in the house, given their ratting background!
+However, if they are socialized well as pups and the other animal is bigger than them, they might not feel threatened.
+Again, this is down to personal preference.
+Just be sure to have a controlled pre-meet with all household pets before you commit to anything.

-The Silky Terrier needs slightly more exercise than the Yorkshire Terrier, and this is often another deciding factor between the two breeds.
-His more curious nature as described above means that he needs around 45 minutes of exercise everyday in order to keep his mind and body happy, whereas the Yorkie needs around 20 to 30 minutes of exercise every day.
+The Silky Terrier needs slightly more exercise than the Yorkshire Terrier.
+This is often another deciding factor between the two breeds.
+Silkies are more curious, as described above.
+Silkies need around 45 minutes of exercise every day in order to keep their minds and bodies happy.
+The Yorkie only needs around 20 to 30 minutes of exercise every day.

-Whilst this might not seem like a lot, it can be the difference between an inactive and active family, so if you and your family are a little more energetic then you may prefer the Silky over the Yorkie, as the Yorkie gets tired much quicker.
-Whereas if it is more of a house dog that you are after, then the Yorkie might make the better option for you.
+Whilst this might not seem like a lot, it can be the difference between an inactive and active family.
+If you and your family are a little more energetic then you may prefer the Silky over the Yorkie.
+The Yorkie tends to tire quicker.
+If you are after a house dog, then the Yorkie might make a better option for you.

-Being more curious the Silky would also prefer a variety in his exercise routine, whereas the Yorkie would be happy with neighborhood walks and a little romp in the garden.
-The Silky would make a great running partner and would enjoy playing interactive games such as fetch and tug of war, and he would also be a great participant in an agility course.
+Being more curious the Silky would also prefer a variety in his exercise routine.
+The Yorkie would be happy with neighborhood walks and a little romp in the garden.
+The Silky would make a great running partner and would enjoy playing interactive games such as fetch and tug of war.
+They also make great participants in agility courses.

 You can be sure that if you have a garden both breeds will make the most out of it, however as a word of warning, make sure that your garden fencing is reinforced and high.
 If they catch sight of a mouse, or cat for that matter, they will be off quicker than anything, particularly the Silky!